-MLB: Where Bryce Harper Ranks Of The Highest-Paid Athletes In Sports
+Where Bryce Harper Ranks Of The Highest-Paid Athletes In Sports

 The deal breaks several records.
 It’s the largest overall contract in baseball history, overtaking Giancarlo Stanton’s deal with the Miami Marlins in 2014.
-It’s the largest free agent contract, besting the deal agreed to by Manny Machado with the San Diego Padres earlier this month.
-It’s also the longest baseball contract, and the one with the largest average annual value (AAV), overtaking Nolan Arenado’s contract with the Colorado Rockies the day before.
+It’s the largest free-agent contract, besting the deal agreed to by Manny Machado with the San Diego Padres earlier this month.
+It’s also tied with Stanton’s for the longest baseball contract.

 The contract is also, like all contracts in Major League Baseball, fully guaranteed.
-That means Harper gets that money, no matter what, unless he decides to retire early.
+That means Harper gets that money no matter what unless he decides to retire early.
 The deal also contains no opt-out clauses but a full no-trade clause, per Bob Nightengale of USA Today.

 Harper’s contract also becomes the largest ever in organized team sports.
-However, boxer Canelo Álvarez last year agreed to a $365 million deal with streaming service DAZN, for 11 fights over five years, per The Guardian.
+However, boxer Canelo Álvarez last year agreed to a $365 million deal with streaming service DAZN for 11 fights over five years, per The Guardian.

 Per a Fox Business list, the next-largest contract in sports history is that of Stanton, who was later traded by Miami to the New York Yankees.
 Machado is next, followed by Arenado, and then a pair of contracts signed by retired baseball star Alex Rodriguez.
 He signed the first with the Texas Rangers in 2000 for $252 million, was traded to the New York Yankees four years later, and after opting out in 2007 signed another Yankees deal for over $200 million.